xldoooooo/ros2-ardupilot-mavros-control/README.md

 ---

-## 🤝 Contributing
+## Contributing

 **This project is actively maintained and welcomes contributions!**

 We're building this based on community feedback and real-world usage.
 Your input helps make this better for everyone.

 **Ways to contribute:**
-- 🐛 Report bugs or hardware compatibility issues
+- Report bugs or hardware compatibility issues
-- 💡 Suggest features or improvements
+- Suggest features or improvements
-- 📝 Improve documentation
+- Improve documentation
-- 🔧 Test on different hardware configurations
+- Test on different hardware configurations
-- 🚁 Share your mission examples
+- Share your mission examples
-- 📊 Provide performance data from your setup

 **See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.**

 ### **Roadmap (Community-Driven)**

 Planned improvements based on feedback:
-- 🔄 More mission examples (waypoint patterns, search patterns)
+- More mission examples (waypoint patterns, search patterns)
-- 🔧 Additional hardware configurations (Jetson, RPi5)
+- Additional hardware configurations (Jetson, RPi5)
-- 📹 Computer vision integration examples
+- Computer vision integration examples
-- 🌐 Multi-drone coordination examples
+- Multi-drone coordination examples
-- 📚 Video tutorials
+- Video tutorials

 **Your suggestions welcome in [Discussions](https://github.com/sidharthmohannair/ros2-ardupilot-sitl-hardware/discussions)!**

 ---

-## 📜 License
+## License

 This project is licensed under the Apache License 2.0 - see [LICENSE](LICENSE) file.